Localizing ensures the data and insights produced from your global study are valid and comparable across markets.

 This may seem obvious, but with the wide availability of global online sample, many market research firms claim to be “global” but do not really have the experience necessary to pull off a successful study.
 Firms with true global expertise will help you navigate thorny issues such as knowing local holiday and vacation schedules so that fieldwork is scheduled accurately and having customer support that works across times zones so that studies are launched smoothly.

-If your study is to be conducted online, another often overlooked aspect of localization is survey platform.
+If your study is to be conducted online, another often overlooked aspect of localization is the survey platform.
 While most systems can handle foreign language translation and right-to-left (RTL) languages such as Arabic and Hebrew, make sure the system itself has the ability to translate the text for buttons like "Next" and "Submit” and error messages.

 2. Sample Supplier

-Of course, quality sample is one of the keys to a successful study, but it is even more imperative to source quality sample in a global study.
+Of course, the quality sample is one of the keys to a successful study, but it is even more imperative to source quality sample in a global study.
 This is especially true in countries and regions where market research is less developed, like China.
-As Xiaoyi Chai, General Manager China at dataSpring remarked in the blog Panel Attrition in China, “There are many companies attempting to capitalize on the demand for research sample in China and other markets who do not use any quality controls.”
+As Xiaoyi Chai, General Manager China at dataSpring remarked in the blog What Causes Panel Attrition in China?, “There are many companies attempting to capitalize on the demand for research sample in China and other markets who do not use any quality controls.”

 Ensure your sample provider is using legitimate recruiting methods and, if utilizing an online panel, adheres to industry standard sample quality and panel management norms, like those provided by ESOMAR.